spencexd7/violet/readme.md

 ## Additional Resources

-- [Bot Guidelines](https://github.com/spencexd7/fault/blob/main/guidelines.md): Guidelines for using Fault.
+- [Bot Guidelines](https://github.com/spencexd7/violet/blob/main/guidelines.md): Guidelines for using Fault.

-- [Privacy Policy](https://github.com/spencexd7/fault/blob/main/privacy%20policy.md): Our privacy policy for using Fault.
+- [Privacy Policy](https://github.com/spencexd7/violet/blob/main/privacy%20policy.md): Our privacy policy for using Fault.

-- [Support server](https://discord.gg/gpqMWg5PAY): Join our discord server to get help with Fault and stay up to date on the latest developments.
+- [Support server](https://discord.gg/gpqMWg5PAY): Join our discord server to get help with Violet and stay up to date on the latest developments.

 - [Developer](https://discord.com/users/887973552958087168): Connect with the bot developer and get advice on bot development.